Project-MONAI/monai-deploy/guidelines/monai-application-package.md

     - The default value `1` SHALL be assumed when not provided.

-  - The Application Manifest SHALL define the number of times to perform the probe before considering the service is not live (`/etc/holoscan/app.json#liveness.failureThreshold`)
+  - The Application Manifest SHALL define the number of times to perform the probe before considering the service is not alive (`/etc/holoscan/app.json#liveness.failureThreshold`)

     - When not provided, the default value `3` SHALL be assumed.